 The Society encourages interest and active participation in the hobby, to improve the standards of members’ models through the free exchange of ideas, techniques and information, and to emphasize to both members and the public at large that research is the foundation for the production of ship models.

 The Carolina Maritime Model Society’s activities, combined with expanding educational programs offered through the Watercraft Center, have drawn enthusiasts into ship modeling.

-Carolina Maritime Model Society members mount a substantial, one-day exhibition in conjunction with the museum’s annual Wooden Boat Show each May which includes a pond for radio controlled models.
+Carolina Maritime Model Society members mount a substantial, one-day exhibition in conjunction with the museum’s Annual Wooden Boat Show, held the first Saturday in May and which includes a pond for radio controlled models.